fullmoon16-stat/ordinal_regression_STorder/README.md

 - `5_2_retinopathy.Rmd` : Tables 8-11.
 - `5_3_pm25.Rmd` : Tables 12-14.

 All files should be run from the root directory of this repository.
+No separate output directory is required.

 ### Illustrative figures